Leonardo Ivkić

-Leonardo Ivkić (born 30 January 2003) is an Austrian professional footballer who plays as a right-back for Wiener Sport-Club].
+Leonardo Ivkić (born 30 January 2003) is an Austrian professional footballer who plays as a right-back.

 Career

 Ivkić is a youth product of SK Cro-Vienna and Wiener Linien, before joining Austria Wien's youth academy in 2017.
 He was promoted to their reserves and eventually senior team in 2021.
 He signed his first professional contract with Austria Wien on 3 July 2021.
 He made his professional debut with Austria Wien in a 1–1 Austrian Football Bundesliga tie with WSG Tirol on 1 August 2021.

 International career

 Born in Austria, Ivkić is of Croatian descent.
 He represented the Croatia U14s twice in 2017, before switching to represent Austria.
 Ivkić played for all the Austrian youth levels from U15 to U21, and represented the Austria U19s at the 2022 UEFA European Under-19 Championship.